Kyle Schwarber’s Red Sox tee off on the Astros again to grab a 2-1 lead in the ALCS

 Where the ball did land, an estimated 430 feet from home plate, was enough for a grand slam in the second inning, which included six runs off Astros starter José Urquidy, which led to a 12-3 win for the Red Sox on Monday night and a 2-1 advantage in the American League Championship Series.

 Yes, that much was packed into one of Schwarber’s uppercut swings.
 Power goes a long way in October.
 Before it, though, Alex Verdugo worked an 11-pitch walk, J.D.
-Martinez doubled off the base of the Green Monster, Hunter Renfroe walked, Christian Vázquez poked an RBI single and José Altuve booted a sharp grounder that, if fielded cleanly, could have started an inning-ending double play.
+Martinez doubled off the base of the Green Monster, Hunter Renfroe walked, Christian Vázquez poked an RBI single, and José Altuve booted a sharp grounder that, if fielded cleanly, could have started an inning-ending double play.

 Instead, as Schwarber dug into the box, fans chanted Altuve’s name, adding a not-so-nice word for good measure.
 Almost the whole crowd stood in anticipation.
 On one hand, that’s a feature of the postseason, when any pitch can change a team’s entire fate.
 But on the other, these Red Sox have conditioned their followers to seek a good view.
 The alternative?
 Missing bits of history.